Free AI Visibility + Awareness score

 Should we hire separate teams for SEO and AEO?

 Not necessarily.
-The skills overlap significantly — content strategy, technical optimization, analytics.
-What you may need is someone on your team (or an agency partner) who specifically understands AEO methodology: how to audit AI visibility, how to structure content for citation, and how to monitor results across AI platforms.
-The strategic layer is different even if many of the tactical skills are similar.
+The skills overlap significantly: content strategy, technical optimization, analytics.
+What you likely need is someone, on staff or through an agency, who understands AEO methodology specifically: how to audit AI visibility, how to structure content for citation, how to track results across AI platforms.
+The strategic layer differs even when the tactical skills don’t.

 Is AEO more expensive than SEO?

 The cost structures are comparable.
-AEO technical foundations (Schema.org, robots.txt, llms.txt) are relatively inexpensive.
-Content creation costs are similar — the content is just structured differently.
-The main additional cost in AEO is monitoring across multiple AI platforms, which is more labor-intensive than tracking Google rankings because there’s no equivalent of a rank tracker yet for AI citations.
+AEO technical foundations (Schema.org, robots.txt, llms.txt) are relatively cheap to set up.
+Content creation costs run about the same, the content is just structured differently.
+The main added cost is monitoring across multiple AI platforms, which takes more manual effort than tracking Google rankings because there’s no AI-citation equivalent of a rank tracker yet.

 What’s the biggest mistake companies make with budget allocation?

 Waiting too long.
-The most expensive mistake is allocating 100% to SEO until AI search is already dominant, then trying to catch up.
-AEO has compounding returns — entity authority, training data presence, and structured data benefits all accumulate over time.
-Starting six months earlier makes a meaningful difference in where you end up.
+The most expensive move is putting 100% of budget into SEO until AI search has already taken over, then trying to catch up.
+AEO compounds over time, entity authority, training data presence, and structured data benefits build on each other.
+Starting six months earlier makes a real difference in where you land.

 How do I convince my CMO to invest in AEO?

-Focus on the data: zero-click trend (65%+), AI search growth rates, competitor citation analysis, and the conversion quality difference (4-5x).
-Frame it as portfolio risk management — over-concentrating on one channel (SEO) when a major channel shift is underway is a risk, not a strategy.
-A small initial AEO investment with clear metrics and a quarterly review cadence is an easy case to make.
+Lead with the numbers: zero-click search is above 65%, AI search is growing fast, and AI-referred traffic converts at 4–5x the rate of organic.
+Frame it as portfolio risk.
+Concentrating everything on one channel while a major shift is underway is a risk, not a strategy.
+A small initial AEO budget with clear metrics and a quarterly review is a straightforward case to make.

 Is your brand visible to AI?